h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/dao/UpsDAO.rst

    Returns a Ups by the given series number

-   :param seriesNumber: String
+   :param seriesNumber: the series number to search for
-   :return: Ups
+   :return: the UPS that matches the given parameters, or null if it can't be found

 getUpsBySerialNumberAndModel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^